| |

 Image shows a free printable garden companion planting guide

-I’m really excited about gardening this spring.
-If you’ve been hanging around the Frugal Farm Wife Facebook page, you already know that we’ve been growing micro greens on the porch while we wait for the ground to warm up, and I’m always a fan of growing sprouts on my kitchen counter.
+I’m excited about gardening this spring.
+If you’ve been hanging around the Frugal Farm Wife Facebook page, you already know that we’ve been growing microgreens on the porch while we wait for the ground to warm up, and I’m always a fan of growing sprouts on my kitchen counter.

 And it finally warmed up! …then it started raining before we got our garden plowed.
-It’s totally fine though because, well, it’s still March.
+It’s fine, though, because, well, it’s still March.
 No rush, right?
 Even in central Texas.

-So while it was raining this week, I sat in the house and did some research that I thought I’d share with you.
+While it was raining this week, I stayed home and conducted some research that I thought I’d share with you.

 Fill out the form, and get your companion planting guide + Garden Planting Cheat Sheet to help make your gardening easier this year.